 - Vision and attitude

 A majority of new businesses in Dubai are started by expatriates.
-And they sometimes do not have long term plans of staying in the country.
-This makes their outlook short-term in nature and they come with pre-conceived notions about market which makes it rigid.
+And they sometimes do not have long-term plans of staying in the country.
+This makes their outlook short-term in nature and they come with pre-conceived notions about the market which makes it rigid.